 A funny thing I've noticed as an entrepreneur is the importance of the journey to get to where I am today.
 The power of what seem to be little things are in fact not so little, at all.
-The classic example is the coffee shop near me helped make my 4 cup drink trays more versatile.
+The classic example is the Café nearby helped make my 4 cup drink trays more versatile.
 Seriously!
 I never thought that would be the case, yet here we are.

 If I Couldn't Use It Who Would?

 In early 2018, I was working on the sustainable design of my reusable 4 cup holder.
 I had a prototype.
-I had spent months testing the prototype at a coffee shop near me.
+I had spent months testing the prototype at a coffee shop nearby.
 I started using my Keep Cup and my husband’s Joco Cup.

 HOW I SAW STAY TRAY